 HIPAA Certification can be a great marketing tool.
 Depending on the type of organization working to ensure compliance, a third-party certification like the one we offer may be beneficial for marketing services.

 If you are a cloud software provider hoping to gain clients in the healthcare industry, a covered entity may be more comfortable doing business with you if you have received a third-party HIPAA certification.
 Likewise, patients seeking a primary care physician may feel reassured if they see a HIPAA certification seal on your website, even if it is not from the HHS.
 Either way, a third-party certification will look more credible than your own claim about HIPAA compliance.

-How to achieve HIPAA compliance
+How to be HIPAA compliant

-Organizations and individuals should take all of the information learned from their HIPAA certification training and frameworks and put it into practice to achieve and maintain HIPAA compliance, so these tools certainly have real value.
+Organizations and individuals should take all the information learned from their HIPAA certification training and frameworks and put it into practice to achieve and maintain HIPAA compliance, so these tools certainly have real value.

-With the expansion of the HIPAA regulations over the past two decades, specialized organizations such as payroll providers or cloud hosting that were not originally designed to comply with healthcare regulations now may find themselves in crosshairs of HIPAA.
+With the expansion of the HIPAA regulations over the past two decades, specialized organizations such as payroll providers or cloud hosting that were not originally designed to comply with healthcare regulations now may find themselves in the crosshairs of the OCR.
 With that in mind, it is important that these business associates now add HIPAA compliance to their toolkit.
-Since HIPAA and its acts are extremely broad yet vague, platforms like Accountable can help them learn about the five rules of HIPAA and provide you with a framework to make certain that all of the requirements have been met in order to protect your business from an audit.
+Since HIPAA and its acts are extremely broad yet vague, platforms like Accountable can help them learn about the five rules of HIPAA and provide you with a framework to make certain that all the requirements have been met in order to protect your business from an audit.
 The penalties for noncompliance can be quite severe.